-Course Outline, including Topics and Details of Textbook Readings Submission Deadlines for Quizzes and Homework Assignments, as well as Deadlines for the Completion of Chapter Readings Course Lecture Notes and PowerPoints^ (available on QUERCUS) ^ To be further specified in lecture and the Operational Course Calendar Important Notice: Midterm 2 is scheduled for Week 11 on Wednesday, November 20 (during the 2-hour Lecture Time Slot).
+Course Outline, including Topics and Details of Textbook Readings Submission Deadlines for Quizzes and Homework Assignments, as well as Deadlines for the Completion of Chapter Readings

+Calendar Proposed Due Date:

+11/24/24

+Exercise Set #4 (and associated discussion questions) to be assigned.

+Important Notice:

+Midterm 2 is scheduled

+for Week 11 on

+Wednesday, November

+20 (during the 2-hour Lecture Time Slot).
 In principle, this exam will be for 90 minutes, but you will be allowed to have at least 1 hour and 50 minutes.
 Additional organizational announcements will be made in the Operational Calendar.

 Further information will be provided under "Exam and Quiz Preparation" on QUERCUS.
 In principle, an